toss/suspensive/docs/react-boundary/docs/intro/visualization.md

-I made [Concepts Visualization](https://visualization.suspensive.org/react-boundary) that whoever can understand core concepts of React Boundary(Suspense, ErrorBoundary, AsyncBoundary, ResetBoundary) visually.
+I made [Concepts Visualization](https://visualization.suspensive.org/react-boundary) that whoever can understand core concepts of React Boundary(Suspense, ErrorBoundary, AsyncBoundary, ResetKey) visually.
 You can interact this site now.

-## First, See what boundaries do
+## First, See how boundaries do

-1. [Suspense](https://react-boundary.suspensive.org/docs/reference/Suspense) on Loading / Success with continuous fetching
+1. How [Suspense](https://react-boundary.suspensive.org/docs/reference/Suspense) treat loading and success at once in multiple fetching.
-2. [ErrorBoundary](https://react-boundary.suspensive.org/docs/reference/ErrorBoundary) on Loading / Error and how to reset
+2. How [ErrorBoundary](https://react-boundary.suspensive.org/docs/reference/ErrorBoundary) treat error at once and how to reset. and what resetKeys do.
-3. [AsyncBoundary](https://react-boundary.suspensive.org/docs/reference/AsyncBoundary) on Loading / Success / Error and how to reset on Error
+3. How [AsyncBoundary](https://react-boundary.suspensive.org/docs/reference/AsyncBoundary) treat loading, success and error at once.
-4. [ResetBoundary](https://react-boundary.suspensive.org/docs/reference/ResetBoundary) outside of ErrorBoundary's fallback
+4. How [ResetKey](https://react-boundary.suspensive.org/docs/reference/ResetKey) reset ErrorBoundary outside of ErrorBoundary's fallback easily

 [**🔗 Click here to see Visualization**](https://visualization.suspensive.org/react-boundary)